rustyshakelford2/LavaFurnace/readme.txt

 Here are a few things to remember with the lava furnace.
 Depending on permissions a lava furnace can only be destroyed by its owner.
 If any part of the lava furnace is broke the crucible will empty and the furnace will shut off.
 The sign over the furnace will erase.

-However, there is are at least 2 instances I know of were a furnace can be destroyed without a player interaction causing it directly.
-Water or lava flowing into the furnace crucible and not places.
-So just be sure to keep running water/lava away from the furnace and you will be OK.

 Compatibility mode for now simply stops lavafurnace from outputting a furnace burn event when a user fuels the lavafurnace.
 This is so plugins that like to return lavabuckets wont erroneously return a bucket when no bucket was used.